FarronF/limerick-council-meetings/meetings/2024/09/03-Monthly Meeting of Municipal District of Adare-Rathkeale/Draft Minutes - Monthly Meeting of Municipal District of Adare - Rathkeale - 9th July 2024.md

 Granagh to improve safety at this junction.
 The Senior Executive Engineer, Roads,

-Traffic and Cleansing advised the funding provided for this junction is for--- 4
+Traffic and Cleansing advised the funding provided for this junction is for
+---
+4

 reconstruction works only and further advised the speed limit at this location is